Carl Heinrich Ebermaier

-Carl Heinrich Ebermaier (4 February 1802, in Rheda – 1 January 1870, in Düsseldorf) was a German physician and author on medicinal botany.
-He was the son of pharmacist/physician Johann Erdwin Christoph Ebermaier (1768-1825).
+Carl Heinrich Ebermaier (4 February 1802, in Rheda – 1 January 1870, in Düsseldorf) was a German medical doctor and writer on medicinal botany.
+He was the son of pharmacist/medical doctor Johann Erdwin Christoph Ebermaier (1768-1825).

 Background

 In 1824 he received his medical doctorate in Berlin, afterwards settling into a medical practice in Düsseldorf.
 During his career he served as a medical adviser and as a privy councilor.

 The plant genus Ebermaiera (family Acanthaceae) is named after him.
 He collaborated with botanist Theodor Friedrich Ludwig Nees von Esenbeck (1787-1837) on the textbook "Handbuch der medicinisch-pharmaceutischen Botanik".